st3w4r/moonshot-engineer/content/days/_index.md

 draft: true
 ---

-When I learn new things I stated to write every time during my journey to put down what I have in mind.
-All my questions, goals and understanding this end up with a long jounery with all the things I have learned.
+When I'm starting working on new things I use to write down what I have in mind, all my questions, goals and understanding.
+This end up with a long jounery with all the things I learned.

 So here my journeys: